Carl Lentz: Affair and dismissal

 On November 4, 2020, Brian Houston, Global Senior Pastor of Hillsong announced through a church newsletter that he had fired Lentz.
 The reason for Lentz's removal was cited as "leadership issues and breaches of trust, plus a recent revelation of moral failures."
 Lentz acknowledged that he had engaged in an adulterous affair.
 His wife's employment with the church was also terminated despite her own conduct not being an issue.

-Sexual assault allegation
+Further allegations

-On May 31, 2021, Leona Kimes accused Carl of "manipulation, control, bullying, abuse of power, and sexual abuse" toward her.
-Kimes worked as the Lentz family nanny and alleges that the assaults happened from 2011 to 2017.
+On May 31, 2021, Leona Kimes, wife of Hillsong Boston pastor Josh Kimes, accused Lentz of "manipulation, control, bullying, abuse of power, and sexual abuse" toward her.
+She worked as the Lentz family nanny and alleged that the assaults happened from 2011 to 2017.
+In the 2023 FX documentary The Secrets of Hillsong, Lentz admitted to an Adderall addiction and to having an extramarital affair with Kimes.